gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Open issues

 * Output of any custom post link task should be treated as input to anything that depends on the binary.
-* Add 'position independent' setting to 'NativeBinary'.
-* Add a position independent variant for all static libraries.
-* Model shared/static linkage as another dimension for library components.
 * Handling for system libraries.
 * Building for multiple chipsets.
 * Selecting a compatible architecture at resolve time.
 For example, if I'm building for the amd64 cpu, I can use an x86 cpu + 64 bit data model.